TheLaughingDuck/Default-DiscordBot/README.md

         ```
         python -m venv project_name_venv
         ```
+        Then activate the virtual environment by typing
+        ```
+        project_name_venv\Scripts\activate
+        ```

     Your venv should now be created inside your project folder.
-It should also already be activated in the VSCode terminal.
+It should also be activated in the VSCode terminal.
 For more help, see [this helpful python tutorial](https://www.youtube.com/watch?v=x1cbYa2SSlE&ab_channel=AirheadsBroadcasting "AirheadsBroadcasting Youtube Channel").
 Do **NOT** forget to put the name of your venv inside the .gitignore file, to prevent uploading it to github.

     - Create a new requirements.txt file (or update it if you already have one) by typing